Linguistics Circle at Cornell (CLC)

 About

-The Linguistics Cirle at Cornell (CLC) is the graduate student organization of the Cornell Department of Linguistics.
+The Linguistics Circle at Cornell (CLC) is the graduate student organization of the Cornell Department of Linguistics.
 It provides a platform to represent the graduate student body at both the department and university level.
-The Linguistics Circle at Cornell (CLC) also aims to encourage balance between academic and social life by coordinating graduate student events.
+The Linguistics Circel at Cornell (CLC) also aims to encourage balance between academic and social life by coordinating graduate student events.
 We also host reading groups and curate an array of resources for linguistics graduate students, such as a library, a database of teaching materials, and a variety of useful links and information.
-The Linguistics at Ciricle (CLC) has also been in charge of copyediting and publishing the proceedings of Semantics and Linguistic Theory (SALT) since its inception.
+The Linguistics Circle at Cornell (CLC) has also been in charge of copyediting and publishing the proceedings of Semantics and Linguistic Theory (SALT) since its inception.

 SALT Editors (Senior): Fengyue (Lisa) Zhao & Yao Zhang